Rent safe and private dog parks hosted by locals

 There are several types of dog trainers

-For example, some professional dog training companies focus on:
+Some professional dog training companies focus on:

 Dog training can be emotionally and physically draining

-It’s important to know that dog training isn’t all rainbows and competition ribbons and success stories, though.
+It’s important to know that dog training isn’t all rainbows and competition ribbons and behavior modification success stories, though.
 Depending on the type of dog training you decide to pursue, the profession can be grueling both emotionally and physically.

-• Dog owners might place lofty expectations on trainers when in reality a dog’s success is a shared responsibility.
+• Dog owners might place lofty expectations on trainers—when in reality a dog’s success is a shared responsibility.

 • Working with dogs, especially fear or aggression cases, always comes with the risk of being bitten.
 Proper knowledge and preventative steps can go a long way here!
 But it’s important to keep caution in mind.

-Get some hands-on training experience around different dogs
+2) Get some hands-on training experience around different dogs

 If dog training still sounds like an appealing career after understanding the commitment, it’s time to get your feet (or should we say paws) wet working with some four-legged students.